+This article will provide guidance on Wyoming Rules of Civil Procedure.
 Disclaimer: Due to the law’s rapidly changing nature, there will be times when the material on this site will not be current.
-It is provided for general information purposes only and is not intended as legal advice.
+It is provided for general information and is not intended as legal advice.
 It should not be considered comprehensive or exhaustive and is not a substitute for advice from your attorney.
 We make no express or implied warranty as to the material’s accuracy, reliability, completeness, timeliness, or appropriateness for a particular purpose, including applicability to your jurisdiction or circumstances.
-We assume no liability whatsoever for any direct, indirect, or consequential damages resulting from your reliance on this material; you do so at your own risk.
+We assume no liability for any direct, indirect, or consequential damages resulting from your reliance on this material; you do so at your own risk.
 Seek the advice of an attorney.
 Comments, corrections, or suggestions should be directed to email@example.com.
 The information listed below may have been amended.
 For updated process serving legislation, please visit the Wyoming Courts website.

 Wyoming Process Service Requirements

 The process may be served within the state, by the sheriff of the county where the service is made, or by the undersheriff or deputy, or, at the request of the party causing same to be issued, by any other person of the age of majority, not a party to the action, appointed for such purpose by the clerk.

 Wyoming Rules of Civil Procedure Rule 4.
 Process.

 (a) Issuance of summons.
 Upon filing the complaint, the clerk shall issue a summons and deliver it for service to the sheriff or to a person specially appointed to serve it.
 Upon request of the plaintiff, separate or additional summons shall issue against any defendants.